-5. Learn From Your Experiences and Apply Them
+5. Learn From Your Experiences and Apply Those Lessons

 Dealing with an immature adult isn’t an experience without benefits.
 It will give you the opportunity to learn certain behaviors and to identify them in other relationships.
 Once you have figured out how to deal with the first immature adult in your life, you will then be able to see if others around you behave the same way.
 If you find another person in your life that behaves in a similar fashion, practice the methods that you had used to deal with the last person.